2004 Aaron's 499

 The 2004 Aaron's 499 was the ninth stock car race of the 2004 NASCAR Nextel Cup Series season and the 35th iteration of the event.
 The race was held on Sunday, April 25, 2004, before a crowd of 155,000 in Lincoln, Alabama at Talladega Superspeedway, a 2.66 miles (4.28 km) permanent triangle-shaped superspeedway.
 The race took the scheduled 188 laps to complete.
 In a controversial end to the race, Jeff Gordon of Hendrick Motorsports would win the race under caution over fan favorite Dale Earnhardt Jr. of Dale Earnhardt, Inc., after Brian Vickers caused a caution with 5 to go.
 The win was Gordon’s 65th career NASCAR Nextel Cup Series win and his first of the season.
 To fill out the podium, Kevin Harvick of Richard Childress Racing would finish third, after a review of the results of the last scoring loop.

 The race is primarily remembered for its controversial finish.
 With 5 to go, Brian Vickers would spin in Turn 3, making NASCAR throw a caution.
 At the moment of caution, Jeff Gordon led fan favorite Dale Earnhardt Jr. in the middle of the turn.
 However, Dale Earnhardt Jr. would pass Gordon coming to the line.
-This led many to believe that Earnhardt Jr. had taken the lead, and since no green–white–checker rule had been instituted, Earnhardt Jr. had won, to the pleasure of fans.
+This led many to believe that Earnhardt Jr. had taken the lead, and since no green–white–checkered finish rule had been instituted, Earnhardt Jr. had won, to the pleasure of fans.
 However, the season before, NASCAR had instituted a new rule that eliminated racing back to the line.
 In its place, now, the field would be frozen at the last scoring loop when the caution came out.
 As a result, Gordon, who led at the last scoring loop, took the win.
 This angered many in the audience, as they thought that Earnhardt Jr. had been robbed of a win.
 During Gordon's burnout, many pelted Gordon's car with beer cans and seat cushions, littering both Gordon's car and the racetrack.
 In a statement released by NASCAR spokesman Jim Hunter, he said that NASCAR did not throw a one lap shootout for safety reasons, stating "Here and at Daytona we're not going to have a one-lap shootout just because of safety.
 We're just not going to do that."
 Earnhardt Jr. had stated that NASCAR had made the right call, saying that "As much as it sucks not to win the race and get the trophy, I'm glad one of those calls finally went against me.
 It's going to shut a lot of people up."
 Gordon would take the beer can throwing in a light-hearted manner, saying in interviews years after that "[That was] the greatest day of my life...
 They were going crazy on my ass.
 Honestly, we had to have a lot of security.”